Sex differences in education

 A world map showing countries by gender difference in literacy rate.
 Blue refers to countries where women's literacy rate is higher; red refers to countries where men's literacy rate is higher.

 Since the 20th century, girls have been increasingly likely to attend school and college.

 Sex differences in education are a type of sex discrimination in the education system affecting both men and women during and after their educational experiences.
 Men are more likely to be literate on a global average, although higher literacy scores for women are prevalent in many countries.
 Women are more likely to achieve a tertiary education degree compared to men of the same age.
 Men tended to receive more education than women in the past, but the gender gap in education has reversed in recent decades in most Western countries and many non-Western countries.

-Gender differences in school enrollment
+Gender differences in school enrolment

 This is measured with the Gender Parity Index.
 The closer to one, the closer to gender equality.
 When the number is below 1, there are more males than females, and when the number is above 1, there are more females than males.